Jays recall Roden, place Santander on 10-day IL | Globalnews.ca

-TORONTO – The Toronto Blue Jays have recalled outfielder Alan Roden from Triple-A Buffalo, with outfielder Anthony Santander being placed on the 10-day injured list.
+TORONTO – The Toronto Blue Jays placed Anthony Santander on the 10-day injured list Friday due to left shoulder inflammation and recalled fellow outfielder Alan Roden from Triple-A Buffalo.

-Roden will also be active for Friday night’s game against the Athletics, the Blue Jays announced.
-It will be the

-Santander played in Thursday night’s 12-0 win over the Athletics in the opener of their four-game series, but is dealing with left shoulder inflammation.
+Blue Jays manager John Schneider said Santander had an MRI exam after Thursday’s 12-0 win over the Athletics.
+He added the team was still determining whether the next steps would include a cortisone injection or rehabilitation.

+“I think it just got to the point to where it was bothering him,” Schneider said in his pre-game availability at Rogers Centre.
+“You can’t really put the work that you want to put in volume-wise, and we just think it’s best for him right now.”

-However, he has struggled with the Jays with a .179 batting average, six home runs and 18 RBIs in 50 games.
+Santander, 30, who signed a five-year, US$92.5-million deal with Toronto in the off-season, has struggled at the plate with the Blue Jays.
+He’s hitting .179 with six homers and 18 RBIs over 50 games.

+Last year with the Baltimore Orioles, he hit 44 homers and drove in 102 runs.

-Roden, meanwhile, has one homer and five RBIs with .178 average in 28 games in the majors with Toronto this season.
+Roden, meanwhile, made the team out of training camp but hit just .178 with one homer and five RBIs over 28 games before being sent down to the Bisons.

 This report by The Canadian Press was first published May 30, 2025.